Documentation forSolarWinds Observability SaaS

 If the Agent you want to use is not displayed in the wizard, make sure it has host monitoring enabled.
 See Enable host monitoring on an Agent.

-5. Enter the database instance address, database, database username, and database password for your database instance.
+5. Enter the DBMS instance address, display name, target database on selected DBMS, database username, and database password for your database instance.
+To enable SSL (optional), click the Enable SSL toggle and enter your credentials.
 Click Next to continue.

 To view data collected for the newly configured entity in the Entity Explorer, click the name of the Database Instance in the confirmation dialog in the lower-left corner.
 It may take a few seconds for data to appear for the newly created entity.
 See Entity Explorer for details.

-See Entities in SolarWinds Observability for an overview of Database Instance entities and how they work in SolarWinds Observability.
+See Entities in SolarWinds Observability SaaS for an overview of Database Instance entities and how they work in SolarWinds Observability SaaS.